This is the fifth of a 6-part series on how to teach your children about puberty at home. Read part 6 here.

 Fortunately, many more tools are available for you to use than in previous years.
 In fact, it can be challenging to choose among the options.
 Here are a few of my favorite tools:

 Amaze has developed a whole set of cartoon videos for children ages 8-12.
 They cover a wide variety of topics.
-These videos were created for kids, with input from kids.
+These are puberty videos for kids, were created with input from kids.
 Each video is about three minutes long and creates a fun way to introduce a topic and begin a conversation.
 Be sure to watch them first to see which videos you like best for your family.
 Then save them as your own “My Amaze” playlist.

 Amaze Junior has developed a set of cartoon videos for younger children ages 4-9.
-They provide gentle introductions to topics that are relevant for the younger set.
+These puberty videos for kids provide gentle introductions to topics that are relevant for the younger set.
 Use these two- to three-minute videos to introduce your child to a topic and then follow up with a short discussion.
 The videos come in two versions, so watch them first to select the version that works best for your child.
 Save your favorites in your own “My Amaze” playlist.

 You probably already know that books are a favorite tool of mine.
 Read my blog post “Tip #1: Read Books” for book lists and book reviews.
 Begin by reading one written for parents.
 Next, select a couple to read together with your child.
 Then, select a few for your child to read alone and keep in their room so they can look up information as they experience new stages of puberty.

-New and fun, Bloom Playbooks are interactive kits that teach your child about puberty and sexuality in a way that feels a lot like play.
+New and fun, Bloom Playbooks are interactive puberty kits that teach your child about puberty and sexuality in a way that feels a lot like play.
 Each kit includes three spiral-bound books with developmentally appropriate activities about empathy, safety, and biology.
 The Playbooks are available for three age groups: 5-10, 7-12, and 9-14.
 Have fun as you actively engage your child in their learning.